ragundo/exportmaps/README.md

 In contrast, DF only allows you to generate them one map each time.

 **NOTE:** Sites/Structures/Roads is, by far, the slowest map to generate as a full realization of each world site needs to be generated, added to the map and destroyed.
+If you want to speed up the generation, export all the maps except this one.

 ## Is it multiplatform?
 Unfortunately no. This plugin requires some trickery to get the data natively from DF.
 As I don't have access to a Mac computer, OS X is not supported.